shadowchamber/NDMock/README.md

 ## Contact Us

-If you have questions about WHSRF, or you would like to reach out to us about an issue you're having or for development advice as you work on a WHSRF issue, you can reach us as follows:
+If you have questions about NDMock, or you would like to reach out to us about an issue you're having or for development advice as you work on a NDMock issue, you can reach us as follows:

 * Open an [issue](https://github.com/shadowchamber/NDMock/issues/new)
 * Discuss NDMock with the team and the community via the Discord link above